Understanding Enmeshment: Causes, Signs & How To Break Free

 Establishing personal boundaries is what creates healthy and functional family dynamics.
 Boundaries create a space – emotional and physical – that is needed for a person to grow emotionally healthy.
 Not only do boundaries respect the needs and feelings of everyone but they also help in communicating expectations and establishing what is acceptable and what’s not.

 As an individual grows, boundaries allow them to allow freedom, privacy, and independence in developing their beliefs and values.
 In a healthy and stable family dynamic, a child is encouraged to emotionally separate themselves, pursue their dreams, and become independent.
-These values are non-existent in an enmeshed family.
+These values are non-existent in enmeshed family dynamics.

 In an enmeshed family, a child grows up believing: